cjimti/mk/_posts/2018-07-08-python-data-essentials-matplotlib-seaborn.md

 ![png](/images/content/2018-07-08-python-data-essentials-matplotlib-seaborn/output_7_0.png)

-Automatic coloring of the data can lead to unintended highlighting of data.
-If we want we only want to present the value differences it is better to have a uniform color.
+Automatic coloring of the data can lead to the unintended highlighting of data.
+If we want we only want to present the value differences, it is better to have a uniform color.

-We can get a list of colors from the [Seaborn] color pallet and set the color with one of the tupels.
+We can get a list of colors from the [Seaborn] color pallet and set the color with one of the tuples.

 ```python